 In order to move from

-Service quality management solutions are designed to allow digital service providers to monitor and manage the level of end-to-end service they are delivering.
+Service quality monitoring allows digital service providers to monitor and manage the level of end-to-end service they are delivering.
 Collected measurements about service quality are compared against defined service quality indicators, and the conclusions are made available to the interested parties.

 According to ITU-T recommendation E.800, service quality can be defined as “the collective effect of service performances which determine the degree of satisfaction of a user of the service”.
 To put it in